openshift/openshift-ansible/playbooks/openstack/README.md

 This will abort the Ansible playbook execution as soon as any error is encountered.

+If you want, you can [Build the OpenShift node images at this point][build-images].

 Now, run the provision + install playbook.
 This will create OpenStack resources and deploy an OpenShift cluster on top of them: